HARRIFIED/HARRIFIED/README.md

 - 👋 Hi, I’m @HARRIFIED
 - 👀 I’m interested in ...software development💻 and also music🎶
-- 🌱 I’m currently learning ...python
+- 🌱 I’m currently a MERN developer
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...@HIkpefua on twitter or +2349038466961 also ikpefuaharrison@gmail.com
+- 📫 How to reach me ...@HIkpefua on twitter or +2349038466961 alos harrivic400@gmail.com

 <!---
 HARRIFIED/HARRIFIED is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.